Dr. Kellie Dubel Brown

 Office Location: Seeger Chapel, Rm 108

 In addition, she has written numerous compositions, arrangements, and articles and is a recognized authority on music in the concentration camps during the Holocaust.
-Her lecture "Alma Rosé and the Women’s Orchestra at Auschwitz: Lessons on Tolerance and the Triumph of the Human Spirit" has been given throughout the United States.
-In 2005 her first book, An Annotated Bibliography of Musical Fiction, was published by Edwin Mellen Press.
-She is also a contributor to the book Teaching Music through Performance in Orchestra, Vol. 2 published by GIA.
+She has presented her lecture "Alma Rosé and the Women's Orchestra at Auschwitz: Lessons on Tolerance and the Triumph of the Human Spirit" throughout the United States.
+As an author, she has written numerous articles published in journals such as the American String Teacher, Music Educators Journal, Contributions to Music Education, and the Tennessee Musician.
+Her first book, An Annotated Bibliography of Musical Fiction, was published in 2005 by Edwin Mellen Press.
+She is also a contributor to the book Teaching Music through Performance in Orchestra, Vol. 2, published by GIA.

 Dr. Brown studied at Furman University, East Tennessee State University, and Appalachian State University and holds a bachelor's degree in music education, a master's degree in violin performance, and a doctoral Degree in higher education administration, with an emphasis in music administration.